Dental Tourism - Colombia

 Since bus travel is the most common form of transportation for Colombians, the coaches are comfortable and the services are generally good.
 The massive Terminal de Transportes, in the heart of Bogota, is where long-distance buses arrive and depart.
 You will find all the major bus companies here like TESPA buses connect Colombia with Venezuela and Ecuador every day.

 Colombia only has road connections with Ecuador and Venezuela.
-They are well-travelled and shouldn’t present any problems crossing the border.
+They are well-traveled and shouldn’t present any problems crossing the border.
 However, driving anywhere in Colombia is not recommended.
 It’s much safer to simply fly between cities, take a tour bus or hire a driver.
 If you have to drive yourself, don’t travel at night.

 With ports on both the Pacific and Caribbean coasts, it is possible to arrive by boat.
 The sea traffic is busier on the Caribbean side, as boats frequently come in from the US, Mexico and Central America.
 Colombian ports on the Caribbean coast include Cartagena, Santa Marta, Baranquilla and Turbo.
 Buenaventura is the main port city along the Pacific coast.
 Many cruise lines include a stop in Cartagena.
-For something more exciting, you can take a sailing boat from Panama through the San Blas islands to Cartagena.
+For something more exciting, you can take a sailing boat from Panama through the San Blas Islands to Cartagena.

 The top tourist attractions in Colombia have just now started to develop into the mainstream.
 A country marred by its past is just now staring to climb outside its shell and shine on the world stage.